Indian Council of Historical Research

-The Indian Council of Historical Research (ICHR) is a captive body of the Ministry of Education, Government of India established by an Administrative Order.
+The Indian Council of Historical Research (ICHR) is an autonomous body of the Ministry of Education, Government of India established by an Administrative Order.
 The body has provided financial assistance to historians and scholars through fellowships, grants, and symposia.

 The ICHR receives grants-in-aid from the Department of Higher Education, grants-in-aid from various Indian states, private donations, and the proceeds of revenues from the sale of publications of the ICHR.
 The ICHR is based in Delhi, with regional centres in Pune (Maharashtra), Bengaluru (Karnataka), and Guwahati (Assam).

 It was established on 27 March 1972.

 Its first chairman was the historian Ram Sharan Sharma.
 Historians who have served as members or functionaries of the ICHR include Irfan Habib, Tapan Raychaudhuri, and Barun De.

 Objectives

 The objectives of the ICHR, as enunciated in the initial pamphlet published by the Department of Education, Government of India in 1972, are as under: